Ohio bill targets pranksters making ‘swatting’ calls - NewsBreak

 Passed out of the Criminal Justice Committee on Tuesday, House Bill 462 would establish swatting – the act of intentionally reporting false or misleading information to first responders – as its own offense, dinging those who do with a third-degree felony or, if physical harm ensued, a first-degree felony.

 The swatter who caused a furor by falsely alerting police to a shooting at Licking Valley High School in September narrowly avoided tragedy.
-But the suspect left dozens of parents lining the streets, students in a frenzy and even an armed “gentleman with good intentions” to arrive on campus.Update: 2 dead following crash on Ohio Turnpike
+But the suspect left dozens of parents lining the streets, students in a frenzy and even an armed “gentleman with good intentions” to arrive on campus.Gambling in Ohio: What to do if you need help

 “As you can imagine, these types of pranks are extremely dangerous, not just for affected residents and their neighbors, but for law enforcement officers racing to get to the scene and into buildings or residences for the reported emergencies,” bill sponsor Rep. Kevin Miller (R-Newark) said.